Chaurasiya-Karan/Sync_FIFO_8bit/README.md

 ---

-_This project demonstrates professional hardware design skills with clear modularity, correctness, and real-world applicability, making it a strong addition to your HDL portfolio._
+_This project demonstrates professional hardware design skills with clear modularity, correctness, and real-world applicability, making it a strong addition to my HDL portfolio._